This information is for customers who have purchased the piston

 Please read before installation

-Unlike the 450cc if you install the 477cc piston with only one layer of bottom cylinder gasket you will achieve a compression rate which is OK for Indian fuel.
+Unlike the 450cc if you install the 477cc piston with only one layer of bottom cylinder gasket you will achieve a compression rate which is almost OK for Indian fuel.
 Only in rare occasions and countries with even worse fuel (some parts of Africa) use 2 bottom gaskets which will reduce the compression even further.
 If you chose 2 bottom gaskets make sure you use one of ours and one OEM.
 If you use 2 of ours the timing chain will be too short if it is new.
 On an older bike the chain may fit even with 2 of our gaskets.

 You will need the following additional items to do the update: (they may be included, depending on the kit you purchased)

-One head gasket, one or two OEM cylinder bottom gaskets, one exhaust gasket (copper ring).
-If you do the changes yourself you will need a special tool to adjust the valves (available e.g. online at ebay, from RE and Hitchcock’s for 30 pounds) after installation.
+One head gasket, one or two cylinder bottom gaskets, one exhaust gasket (copper ring).
+If you do the changes yourself you will need a tool to adjust the valves (available e.g. online at ebay, from RE and Hitchcock’s for 30 pounds) after installation.

 - Motul 7100 4T 10W-50 API SN Fully Synthetic

 Remember that oil is not only responsible for friction control, it also serves as coolant in the LS410 engine.
 The 477cc is a high performance variant asking for high performance oil.

 If you have not done any operations on an open engine before but want to do it with this upgrade please watch our video on YouTube how to do it BUT use a torque wrench when re-assembling the parts.
 Experienced mechanics can do it by hand but it is a very bad idea to emulate that without years of experience under your belt.
 The torque values are available in the respective manuals as outlined in the video description.

 Top and bottom cylinder gaskets are supplied with the piston.
 Should you need a replacement order it from us or you can cut the head gasket easily from a LS410 OEM gasket available from Royal Enfield.